lovelyshell/lovelyshell.github.io/File-guide.md

 print(File('/bin/sh').type)
 ```

 2 Access file data

-files of different types are accessed by different getters.
+data of different types of files are accessed by different getters.

 .dict
 data area of directory is described by a dictionary, subfile names as key, and corresponding File object as value.

 .target
 data area of symbol link is described by a File object reference, constructed from link path.

 .raw, .text, .lines
 data area of regular files can be read out as bytes, str or List, utf8 encoding required for the latter two.

 ```python